 Will I need to have teeth extracted for braces?+

-Dr. Igel will do everything in his power to avoid extractions that could restrict a patient’s airway.
+Dr. Dr. Igel and Dr. Chartrand will do everything in their power to avoid extractions that could restrict a patient’s airway.
 However, removing teeth is sometimes required to achieve the best orthodontic result.
 Straight teeth and a balanced facial profile are the goal of orthodontics.
 Because new technology has provided advanced orthodontic procedures, removing teeth is not always necessary for orthodontic treatment.